skywind3000/rogue-clone/README.md

 ![](doc/rogue.png)

-Most Linux distributions, such as Debian and Ubuntu, come with a text-based adventure game called "Rogue", which is an open-source reimplementation of the original Rogue game.
+Most Linux distributions, such as Debian and Ubuntu, come with a text-based dungeon crawling game called "Rogue", which is an open-source reimplementation of the original Rogue game.

 This fork starts from the source code of this Rogue implementation with several improvements.